wp-plugins/sb-rss-feed-plus/README.txt

 Tested up to: 3.5
 Stable tag: 1.0

-This plugin will add post thumbnail to RSS feed item and optimize feed for FlipBoard
+This plugin will add post thumbnail to RSS feed items.

 == Description ==